 The hepatitis A vaccine protects your child against infection with the hepatitis A virus.
 Your child can get hepatitis A from eating contaminated food or from close contact with an infected person.
 Hepatitis A infection can be very serious.

-The hepatitis A vaccine may be recommended for some children starting at or before 1 year of age and for people who have a high risk of infection, such as travellers to countries where hepatitis is common.
+The hepatitis A vaccine may be recommended for some children starting at 6 months of age and for people who have a high risk of infection, such as travellers to countries where hepatitis is common.
 Talk to your doctor to see if your child needs a hepatitis A vaccination.

 The vaccine is given as two shots.
 The first shot gives your child some protection.
 But the second one protects your child for at least 20 years.
 Your child can get the second shot 6 months after the first one.